jkillisch/teachIRT/README.md

 devtools::install_github("jkillisch/teachIRT")
 ```

-When the installation was successful, you can load the package just like any other R-package:
+You can load the package just like any other R-package:

 ```{r}
 library(teachIRT)